Fay identities for polylogarithms on higher-genus Riemann surfaces: Motivation: Fay identities at genus zero and one

 The Fay identity (\ref{gen1.03}) plays a crucial role in reducing the integrals of elliptic polylogarithms against products of $f^{(1)}$-functions to elliptic polylogarithms again, similarly to the discussion following (\ref{g0poly}) for the sphere.
 For example, in an integral over the variable~$z$, the Fay identity (\ref{gen1.03}) allows one to reduce the product $f^{(1)}(y{-}z) f^{(1)}(z{-}x)$, both of whose factors involve $z$, to a sum of terms in which only a single factor is $z$-dependent.
 We shall refer to this process as \textit{$z$-reduction} and the final expression thus obtained as \textit{$z$-reduced}.
 In this \textit{$z$-reduced} form, the $z$-integral may now be carried out and produces again elliptic polylogarithms, possibly multiplied by factors $ f^{(r)}(x{-}y)$ with $r \geq 1$.

 \sm

 Analogous manipulations are needed to \textit{$z$-reduce} more general products $ f^{(r)}(y{-}z) f^{(s)}(z{-}x)$ for arbitrary values of $r,s\geq 1$, namely to express them in terms of a sum of products of Kronecker-Eisenstein kernels with at most one $z$-dependent factor.
-This is accomplished by the following generalization of the Fay identity (\ref{gen1.03}) to arbitrary weight \cite{Broedel:2014vla},\footnote{The generating series of (\ref{exfay.16}) and its meromorphic counterpart follow from the Fay trisecant identity for the odd $\vartheta_1$ function via (\ref{exfay.22}).
+This is accomplished by the following generalization of the Fay identity (\ref{gen1.03}) to arbitrary weight \cite{Broedel:2014vla},\footnote{The generating series of (\ref{exfay.16}) and its meromorphic counterpart, namely

+and the same identity with $\Omega \rightarrow F$, follow from the Fay trisecant identity for the odd $\vartheta_1$ function via (\ref{exfay.22}).
 By a slight abuse of terminology, we shall also refer to the coefficient identities (\ref{exfay.16}) themselves, and their higher-genus generalizations below, as Fay identities.}

 The \textit{$z$-reduction} process, which was introduced and illustrated above for the case of genus one, will play a central role throughout this paper and will be defined more generally and more formally for arbitrary genus in section \ref{sec:3-x}.
 Generalizations of the Fay identities (\ref{exfay.16}) which implement the \textit{$z$-reduction} at arbitrary genus can be found in Theorems \ref{3.thm:7} and \ref{3.thm:8}.